suleimansadiq/BaB-PoNN/README.md

 9. Citation
 If you use this framework in your research or publications, please cite the associated paper.

-A full BibTeX entry can be added once the final paper and venue details are available.
+A full BibTeX entry will be added once the final paper and venue details are available.